Kuanhao-Chao/splam/benchmark/src_generalization_test/README.md

         - `{name}_seq_N.fa`

         Outputs:
-        *There are 5 model output folders, each containing a folder with the database name*
+        *There are 5 model output folders, each containing 4 folders with the database names*
         - `spliceai_all_seq.name.noN.{name}.tsv`, `spliceai_all_seq.name.N.{name}.tsv` = names and identifiers for the scored splice junctions
         - `spliceai_all_seq.score.a.noN.{name}.tsv`, `spliceai_all_seq.score.a.N.{name}.tsv` = acceptor site scores for every nt in sequence
         - `spliceai_all_seq.score.d.noN.{name}.tsv`, `spliceai_all_seq.score.d.N.{name}.tsv` = donor site scores for every nt in sequence